-There has been a lot of talk about Platelet-rich plasma (PRP) on social media.
-It was re-named Vampire facial by Kim Kardashian, from the famous picture posted on Instagram.
+There has been a lot of discussion about Platelet-rich plasma (PRP) on social media & many other social platforms.
+It was re-named Vampire facial by one of the well-renowned Hollywood star Kim Kardashian, from a viral picture posted on Instagram.

 What is it exactly?
-A sample of blood is taken.
-The sample of blood is put into a machine where the blood plasma is separated form the rest of the blood.
-This is enriched with platelets.
+A specimen of blood is secured from the patient.
+The sample of blood is then put into a machine where the blood plasma is separated from the rest of the blood.

-PRP contains several different growth factors and other cytokines that can stimulate healing of soft tissue.
-Platelet-rich plasma therapy has been used for years in other areas of medicine as well as dermatology, orthopaedics and dentistry.
-It is indicated for Alopecia (hair loss), wound healing, face rejuvenation etc.
+PRP comprises several different growth determinants & other cytokines that can encourage the healing of soft tissue.
+Platelet-rich plasma therapy has been practised for years in many areas of medicine, as well as orthopaedics, dermatology, & dentistry.
+It is indicated for wound healing, alopecia (hair loss), & face rejuvenation.
+It can have several benefits including

-- PRP is one of the cutting edge treatments for skin rejuvenation.
+- PRP is one of the cutting edge procedures for skin rejuvenation.

 - Clinical indications for PRP are Volumetric regeneration